use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 A storage solution would be selected according to the needs of the scale of the system, there are a few viable solution - Bucket or NoSQL DB's on top of cloud provider such as - AWS, GCP, Azure.

 ##### DevOps
-For CI/CD pipelines Github Runner, Github Actions, Terraform, Terraform Cloud, HCL and Vercel will be leveraged.
+For CI/CD pipelines Github Runner, Github Actions, Terraform, Terraform Cloud, HCL and Vercel will be leveraged, also docker, docker-compose and github-packages will be leveraged for containerization solution.

+**[Orig]**
 - Data models / API specifications of the core functionality
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic